Manu343726/MetaPipeline/README.md

 These are only simple examples of what Flux can do.
 A pipe (Which really acts as a program) has those properties and data a common running program has: A memory with the declared variables and its values, the current state of the pipe, a command buffer, etc; all accessible and manipulable by the user with such APIs.

 The idea is to build up a real "runtime" and "language" to deal with template metaprogramming.
+You write a *program*, that program has a *runtime* containing program *variables* and *commands* (Instructions).
+Stop thinking on ugly templates, start thinking on algorithms.